 All database types have a Test Connection button at the bottom left of the New Connector window.
-We highly recommend that you test your connection before you save it.
-Do so before you leave this window.
-When you click Test Connection, Delphix uses the information in the form to attempt a database connection.
+It is highly recommend that you test your connection before you save it and leave the window.
+When you click

+Test Connection, Delphix uses the information in the form to attempt a database connection.
 When finished, a status message appears indicating success or failure.